 Symptomatic hypermagnesemia is fairly uncommon.
 It occurs most commonly in patients with renal failure after ingestion of magnesium-containing drugs, such as antacids or purgatives.
 Hypermagnesemia may also occur in patients with hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
-It is diagnosed by clinical features such as a typical facial appearance, hoarse slow speech, and dry skin and by low levels of thyroid hormones... read more or Addison disease Addison Disease Addison disease is an insidious, usually progressive hypofunctioning of the adrenal cortex.
+Symptoms include cold intolerance, fatigue, and weight gain.
+Signs may include a typical facial appearance, hoarse slow speech, and dry skin.
+Diagnosis... read more or Addison disease Addison Disease Addison disease is an insidious, usually progressive hypofunctioning of the adrenal cortex.
 It causes various symptoms, including hypotension and hyperpigmentation, and can lead to adrenal crisis... read more .

 Even asymptomatic hypermagnesemia is rare in patients with normal renal function.

 Symptoms and signs include hyporeflexia, hypotension, respiratory depression, and cardiac arrest.

 Diagnosis of Hypermagnesemia

 Serum magnesium concentrations > 2.6 mg/dL (> 1.05 mmol/L)

 At serum magnesium concentrations of 6 to 12 mg/dL (2.5 to 5 mmol/L), the ECG shows prolongation of the PR interval, widening of the QRS complex, and increased T-wave amplitude.